 B12: Generally less than 200 pg/ml.Get a more detailed answer ›

 Prolactin: Elevated prolactin levels have been linked to an increase in breast cancer risk, however most women who are not breastfeeding but are producing milk go to the doctor with this complaint leading to dignostic workup and treatment.
 The risk will be mitigated by the treatment. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Low inr levels causes

-- Causes of high inr levels
+- High inr levels causes

 - Can high ammonia levels cause change in personality?

-- What causes inr levels to drop?
+- What will cause the inr level to drop?

 - Talk to a oncologist online for free